noctonic/lua-tutorial/book/00/README.md

 ## Why Lua?

-Lua is fast and lightweight scripting language.
+Lua is a fast and lightweight scripting language.
 The Lua release cycle is much slower than most other scripting languages which means that your knowledge and skills will have a long shelf life.

 ## Prerequisites